 I’ve been single for six years.
-This is a big deal to me in some ways, and I’ve started to notice recently that I feel some self-consciousness about it.
+This is a big deal to me, and I’ve started to notice recently that I feel some self-consciousness about it.
 I find myself wondering in moments how people see me and what they think about the fact that I’m decidedly single and have been these past years.
 There seems to be something about it that makes others uncomfortable, and yet my experience directly refutes that anything is fundamental wrong with not being partnered.

 The very interesting part is that after all this time I love it.
-Over these few past years, I’ve learned how to be with myself in a way that allows loneliness to exist when it arises without allowing it to move me in any certain direction in order to get rid of it.
+Over these few past years, I’ve learned how to be with myself in a way that allows loneliness to exist when it arises without it moving me in any certain direction in order to get rid of it.
 I think being lonely is an existential experience, meaning we all feel it and is an intrinsic aspect of our human experience.
-I’ve decided that I’m not going to let feeling lonely be a reason to get involved with someone in order to avoid feeling it, nor am I going to distract myself with all sorts of experiences.
+I’ve decided that I’m not going to let feeling lonely be a reason to get involved with someone in order to avoid feeling it, nor am I going to distract myself with all sorts of experiences to do so.
 Ultimately, this would just postpone the inevitable reappearance of said loneliness.
 The truth is, ironically, that the more I feel the loneliness the less lonely I actually am.